slatedocs/slate/source/includes/documentation/_stories-cards-elements.md

 ### Story Types

-Story type are predefined templates which can be used to write articles of various domains ranging from photo blogs, listicles, video stories, blogs etc. Story types give a definite structure and a "starting point" to authors when they starts writing a story.
-Apart from this, they also help in predictive analytics.
-Data can be derived and studied based on audience engagement on various story types for different domains (eg: A photo story on wildlife may get higher engagement than a text story).
+Story type are predefined templates which can be used to write articles of various domains ranging from photo blogs, listicles, video stories, blogs etc. Story types give a definite structure and a "starting point" to authors when they start writing a story.
+They also help in predictive analytics.
+Data can be derived and studied based on audience engagement on various story types for different domains, for example, a photo story on wildlife may get higher engagement than a text story.

 A story type may give subtle hints to the behaviour of the story.
 For example, a *live-blog* may choose to auto update every 30seconds.